mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 ### Amazon S3 Encryption

-1. in flight: use Amazon S3 secure sockets layer, SSL API endpoints. ensures that data send to and from Amazon S3 is encrypted with HTTPS

-2. At rest:Server-side Encryption, SSE:
-    - SSE-S3, AWS handles keys  <- should use this for simplicity
-    - SSE-KMS, Amazon handles your key mangement, you manage the keys <- should use this for simplicity
-    - SSE-C, customer proviced keys
+Data between a client and S3 is encrypted **in transit**.
+Encryption at rest can be configured on a per-object basis.
+S3 is capable of encrypting objects — either allowing the customer to manage keys or providing an end-to-end solution.

+- **Client-side encryption**.
+The client/application is responsible for managing both the encryption/decryption process and its keys.
+This mothed is generally only used when strict security compliance is required - it has significant admin and processing overhead.
+- **Server-side encryption with customer-managed keys (SSE-C)**.
+S3 handles the encryption and decryption process.
+The customer is still responsible for key management, and keys must be supplied with each PUT or GET erquest.
+- **Server-side encryption with S3-managed keys (SSE-S3)**: objects are encrypted using AES-256 by S3.
+The keys are generated by S3 suing KMS on your behalf. keys are stored with object in an encrpted from.
+If you have permissions on the object (e.g., S3 read or S3 admin), you  can decrypt and access it.
+- **Server-side encryption with AWS KMS-manged keys (SSE-KMS)**.
+Objects are encrypted suing individual keys generated by KMS.
+Encrypted keys are stored with the encrypted objects.
+Decryption of an object needs both S3 and KMS key permissions (role separation)

+Bucket Default Encryption

+Objects are encrypted in S3, not buckets.
+Each PUT operation needs to specify encryption and type or not.
+A bucket default captures any put operations where no encryption method/directive is specified.
+It doesn't enforce that type can and cannot be used.
+Bucket policies can enforce.

-### Pre-Signed URLs
+### Amazon S3 Presigned URLs

 All Amazon S3 objects by default are private, meaning that only the owner has access.
 The owner can share objects with others by creating a pre-signed URL, using their own security credentials to grant time-limited permission to download the objects.

+Presigned URLs allow access to objects on a temporary basis.
+They are created, and the bearer of the URL has the same level of authorization as the creator.

+A presigned URL can be created by an identity in AWS, providing access to an object using the creator's access permissions.
+When the presigned URL is used, AWS verifies the creator's access to the object - not yours.
+The URL is encoded with authenticatin built in and has an expiry time.

+Prisigned URLs can be used to download or upload objects.

+Any identity can create a presigned URL - even if that identity doesn't have access to the object.

+example presigned URL scenarios:

+- Stock images website - media stored privately on S3, presigned URLgenerated when an image is purchased.
+- Client access t oupload an image for process to an S3 bucket

+When using presigned URLs, you may get an error.
+Some common situations include:

+- the presigned URL has expired - seven-day maximum
+- the premission of the creator of the URL has changed
+- the URL was created usign a role (360hour max) and the role's temporary credentials have expired (aim to never create presigned URLs using roles)

 To enable it, you must provide

 1. your security credentials and